johnfraserss/ICS4U/Assignments/01 - Post Secondary and Careers/README.md

 Task(s)
 -------
-1. Research and describe career choices and trends in computer science at the national and international level.
-2. Research and report on post-secondary educational programs leading to careers in information systems and/or computer science.
+1. Research and report on post-secondary educational programs leading to careers in information systems and/or computer science.

 Submission Item(s)
 ------------------